John Shipton

-John Shipton (born circa 1944) is an Australian anti-war activist and architect, best known as the father of Julian Assange (who adopted the surname of his step-father).
+John Shipton (born circa 1944) is an Australian anti-war activist and architect, best known as the biological father of Julian Assange (who was born Julian Hawkins, and later adopted the surname of his stepfather).
 He founded the WikiLeaks Party and was involved with the creation of the website WikiLeaks and helped with WikiLeaks for years.
 He was criticised for meeting with President Bashar al-Assad during a visit to Syria as part of the WikiLeaks Party.

 He campaigns and acts as an ambassador for Assange and was featured in the documentary movie Ithaka, produced by his son Gabriel Shipton.

 WikiLeaks

 In 1996, Shipton rejoined Assange's life and had many "dense and lengthy" conversations with Assange during which Assange revealed his plan for WikiLeaks.
 Assange later registered the WikiLeaks address using Shipton's name.
 Shipton helped with WikiLeaks for years.

 WikiLeaks Party

 On 23 April 2013, Shipton submitted registrations for the WikiLeaks Party to the Australian Electoral Commission.
 Shipton stated that the party "stands for what Julian espouses — transparency and accountability in government and of course human rights".